Radiology Technician (Limited-Scope) Training Program in Tennessee

 Courses Of The Program

-Here is the list of the courses we provide in the program:
+Here is the list of courses in the program:

 MED05: Basic Pharmacology

-The course introduces medical assisting students to the study of medications and drugs.
-Students will learn the sources of drugs, their generic and brand names, the legal classification of drugs, routes and drug administration, and drug interactions.
+They will learn the sources of drugs, their generic and brand names, the legal classification of drugs, routes and drug administration, and describe drug interactions.

 MED30: Electronic Medical Records

-During this course, students will be provided with the concept of optimal patient care and an overview of the foundations of radiography and the practitioner’s role in the health care delivery system.
-This course includes a review of general mathematics and its applications in radiology.
-Students will learn basic formulas and calculations used by radiographers to produce high-quality radiographic images.
+The program includes this course to provide students with the concept of optimal patient care and an overview of the foundations of radiography and the practitioner’s role in the health care delivery system.
+A review of general mathematics and its applications in radiology is also included.

 RAD02: Radiation Safety and Infection Control